es-qu/Semesterprojekt/README.txt

 ##################################
 ########## INSTRUCTIONS ##########

-# LOGIN
-username: root
-password: Password123
-#######

-# SQLite
+# SQLite (mandatory)
-Follow the following steps to ensure the program's reliability.
+Follow the steps to ensure the program's SQLite components reliability.
-Make sure you got the right "SQLLite.Interop.dll" file:
   1. Copy the folders "x86" and "x64" with the "SQLite.Interop.dll" within from the repository path:
         .\Semesterprojekt\packages\Stub.System.Data.SQLite.Core.NetFramework.1.0.118.0\build\net46
   2. Paste the folders to the repository path:
         .\Semesterprojekt\ContactManager\bin\Debug
+  3. Ready to run the program.
+If it's already running -> make sure to restart it.
 ######

+# LOGIN
+username: root
+password: Password123
+#######

 # New import feature
 If you want to try the new feature "IMPORT FROM FILE" try the import with some demo contacts: